Asker Municipality (1838–2020): Sports

-Asker is also the home of sports club IF Frisk Asker; the club won the Norwegian Hockey championship in 1975, 1979, 2002 and 2019.
+Asker is also the home of the sports club IF Frisk Asker; the club won the Norwegian Hockey championship in 1975, 1979, 2002, and 2019.
 Asker Skiklubb is the largest sports club in Norway.
 It has a long history dating back to 1889.
 Many of Asker's famous people have been successful individuals associated with the sports club.

 The city is the home of Asker svømmeklubb.
 Asker women's football club has been home to many international players including four who played in the 2007 FIFA Women's World Cup in China.